vives-devbit/git-course/docs/migrating-to-markdown/README.md

 ## Local Development Server

-While the markdown preview is perfect for single page alterations, its always a good idea to keep your local development server running in the background and checking the website periodically in a browser.
+While the Markdown preview is perfect for single page alterations, its always a good idea to keep your local development server running in the background and checking the website periodically in a browser.

 Launch the local development server using the following command: